DanialAlz/MapMatching/README.md

-# Repo_MapMatching
+# MapMatching
-This is used to project GPS tracking points onto the road segments.
+This package is uesed to match GPS tracking pionts onto the corresponding road segment.
+If you use this code for your research work, please cite this paper: